dustinpfister/hexo-sitesource-workshops/source/_posts/js-xmlhttprequest.md

 ## Using an XMLHTTPRequest pollyfill

 There was once a time where the use of a pollyfill for XMLHttpRequest was a must, today more often then not it might not be as big of a deal.
-Of course it really comes down to browser share of your site, for me it does not matter everyone is using late versions of IE when they are using IE which is not often.
+Of course it really comes down to browser share of your site, for me it does not seem to matter everyone is using late versions of IE, when they are using IE, which is not often.

 Still If it is desired to push backward compatibility as far back as possible a pollyfill like this might be used.